Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides explicit use cases ('when context is stale, the task is done, or you want to clear sensitive data') and mentions pairing with 'remember and recall' for context.
-However, it does not explicitly state when not to use or provide alternatives.
+Explicitly states when to use ('when context is stale, the task is done, or you want to clear sensitive data') and pairs with related tools ('Pair with remember and recall').

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.